Networking and Security

 K1.

-Describe and explain the role and function of network connectivity in current computing.
+Describe and explain the role and functionality of hardware, software, and network connectivity in modern computing.

 K2.

-Describe and explain the principles of communication in networks.
+Describe and explain the principles, protocols, and interactions that enable communication in networked systems.

 K3.